ululi/hello_world_projects/README.md

-# hello
+# hello, world
-html and css bootcamp
+# am luli , a Newbie web developer , with some basics in html5, css3 and js